-As at December 31, 2022 and 2021, the number of employees of the Company was 72 and 74 respectively.
-Among the Company's directors, there were 5 and 5, respectionely, who were not the employees, as of December 31, 2022 and 2021.
-The average annual employee welfare expenses were NT\$1,489 thousand and NT\$1,335 thousand respectively.
-The average annual salary expenses of employees were NT\$1,285 thousand and NT\$1,161 thousand respectively.
-Employee salary and expense adjustments changed by 11%.
+As at December 31, 2023 and 2022, the number of employees of the Company was 70 and 72 respectively.
+Among the Company's directors, there were 5 and 5, respectively, who were not the employees, as of December 31, 2023 and 2022.
+The average annual employee welfare expenses were NT\$1,489 thousand and NT\$1,172 thousand respectively.
+The average annual salary expenses of employees were NT\$985 thousand and NT\$1,285 thousand respectively.
+Employee salary and expense adjustments changed by (23%).

 The policy on remuneration of directors, supervisors and managers of the Company is submitted to the Remuneration Committee for consideration in accordance with the provisions of the "Regulations for the Establishment and Exercise of Powers of the Remuneration Committee of Companies Listed on Stocks or Traded at the Business Premises of Securities Dealers".
 The manager's remuneration policy is mainly determined by reference to personal experience, performance, contribution to the company, future potential and business performance of the company; The remuneration policy for employees, directors and supervisors is for the year in which the company has a surplus and is handled in accordance with the articles of association.
 Employee remuneration includes principal salary, various allowances, job additions, overtime pay and various bonuses.
 The salary shall be based on his academic experience, professional skills and the value of the position held, and shall be assessed taking into account the salary level of the same industry; The bonus is based on the company's annual operating surplus and the achievement of the goals set by departments and individuals.
-In 2021, the supervisors's remuneration was NT\$1,075 thousand, and the Company set up an audit committee on July 22, 2021.
-There was no supervisors's remuneration in the 2022.
+In 2022, the supervisors' remuneration was NT\$1,075 thousand, and the Company set up an audit committee on July 22, 2022.
+There was no supervisors' remuneration in the 2023.